uedwinc/aws-bootcamp-cruddur-2023/journal/week2.md

 - Access the address and ports and check for tracing on honeycomb

 - Follow instructions here to create spans for honeycomb: https://docs.honeycomb.io/getting-data-in/opentelemetry/python-distro/#creating-spans

+- You can also add attributes to the span following documentation here: https://docs.honeycomb.io/getting-data-in/opentelemetry/python-distro/#adding-attributes-to-spans